hpe-storage/scod/docs/csi_driver/using.md

 !!! note
     In most enviornments, there is a default `StorageClass` declared on the cluster.
 In such a scenario, the `.spec.storageClassName` can be omitted.
 The default `StorageClass` is controlled by an annotation: `.metadata.annotations.storageclass.kubernetes.io/is-default-class` set to either `"true"` or `"false"`.

-After the PVC has been declared, check that a new `PersistentVolume` is created based on your claim:
+After the `PersistentVolumeClaim` has been declared, check that a new `PersistentVolume` is created based on your claim:

 ```markdown
 kubectl get pv